bobocode-breskul/bibernate/README.md

 15. **Validation:** Bibernate provides support for data validation using constraints and annotations, ensuring that the data stored in the database meets specified criteria.

+## Requirements
+Make sure that you are using Java 17

 ## Getting Started
 Follow these steps to integrate Bring Framework into your project: